lizmat/Raku-Elements/README.md

 The fourth line (if not empty) contains the URL for more information,

 Any other lines until an empty line, contains the description of the element.
+It may contain RakuDoc markup codes.

 If the first line is empty, then the rest of the file contains the description of the group (so you can recognize the description as the text after the first 2 empty lines).
-If there are no 2 empty lines, then there is no description for the group.
+It may contain RakuDoc markup codes.
+If there are no 2 empty lines, then there is **no** description (yet) for the group.

 COPYRIGHT AND LICENSE
 =====================